 This for candidates applying outside of their country of citizenship.
 One of the biggest challenges for international candidates is the work visa.

 The sad truth is many firms just don't want to go through the hassle, expense and time it takes to process a visa.
-From their perceptive it is simply easier to hire a citizen.
+From their perspective it is simply easier to hire a citizen.
 While this certainly isn't always the case, it is a common problem for international applicants.

 If you haven't checked it out already, I wrote an article on this subject: Visa Overview For International Architecture Job Applicants.